Deepak-Kumar-784/Personal_PortFolio/README.md

 ## Tech Stack

 - **HTML5** – Structure and content
+  Used to create the basic structure of the website with clean and organized code.
 - **CSS3** – Styling and layout
+  Added styles, colors, and layouts to make the website modern and responsive across devices.
 - **JavaScript** – Interactivity and behavior
+  Brought the site to life with dynamic features like interactive elements and smooth user interactions.

 ---